neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_23_Eyetracker.md

 {% include JB/setup %}

+#### Detailed description:

-Observers viewed black and white two-tone images while their eye movements were recorded.
-Two-tone images are derived from photographs of natural scenes (“templates”).
+Two-tone images are derived from photographs of natural scenes ("templates").
 Each two-tone appears as meaningless patches on initial viewing.
-Once an observer has acquired relevant prior object knowledge by viewing the corresponding template, however, processes of perceptual organization in the visual system bind the patches of the two-tone image into a coherent percept of an object.
+Once an observer has acquired relevant prior object knowledge by viewing the corresponding template, processes of perceptual organization in the visual system bind the patches of the two-tone image into a coherent percept of an object.

-#### Detailed description:

 -	We used 30 pairs of images, where each pair consisted of a two-tone image and its template in grayscale.
 -	The main objects depicted in the images were either animals (25 images), humans (three images), or animals and humans (two images).